-Experimental study of rheological properties and filtration and thermal conductivity of water-based drilling fluid using SiO2 and Al2O3 nanoparticles
+Rheological properties and thermal conductivity of water-based drilling fluid containing SiO2 and Al2O3 nanoparticles

 Authors